vuphan314/Knotty/code/engine/README.md

-# ENGINE: STANDALONE EXECUTABLE
+# ENGINE (BINARY)

 ## DESCRIPTION
 Windows `engine.exe`:
 - shows instructions upon double-click
-- accepts any relative path to any text file
+- accepts any relative/absolute path to any text file
-- is independent of Python
+- does not depend on Python

 ## SOURCE
 `../knengine/`